tomedegroot/study-material/linux+LPICLevel1Exam1/managingFilesInLinux.md

 `cp [OPTIONS] SOURCE DESTINATION`
   1. `-i` -> interactive, prompt before overwrite
   2. `-p` -> preserve permissions.
-By default, if you copy a file it gets the same permissions and owner as the folder you are copying to.
+By default, if you copy a file it gets the default file permissions (see umask).
 With `-p` you keep the same permissions and owner as the original file
   3. `-a` -> It preserves ownership on all the folders and it's contents recursively.
   4. `-u` -> Update copy.
 It's a backup command: it tells cp to only copy if the target location is newer or the target location doesn't exist
   5. `-r` -> recursive